Safety

 Wildlife Viewing

 There are no dangerous mammals in Madagascar, but it does have some beautiful, non-venomous snakes, and guides regularly show them to visitors.
-There are some venomous spiders on the island and the rocky terrain of Ankarana is a prime habitat for scorpions.
-When camping in the reserve it is recommended not to walk around barefoot and to check shoes before putting them on.
+There are some venomous spiders on the island, and the rocky terrain of Ankarana is a prime habitat for scorpions.
+When camping in the reserve, avoid walking around barefoot and check your shoes before putting them on.
 However, scorpion stings and spider bites are very rare.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.